 Safety and security

 We strongly advise you not to travel to Yemen because of the civil and international conflict and extreme political instability.
 There is a very high threat of kidnapping and terrorist attack.
+Violent jihadist groups have taken control of some parts of Yemen, such as Al Mukalla and Hadramaut Province.
 Attacks are highly likely against Yemeni Government interests as well as Western interests.

 Government forces, Houthi and other groups are engaged in violent conflict throughout Yemen.
 Airstrikes continue to be conducted by regional countries.
 Some regional countries also have a military presence in Yemen.

 There have been severe disruptions to air travel and other departure options.
 Most regular international flights have been suspended until further notice.
 Airport infrastructure has been damaged in the current conflict.
 You may not be able to access sufficient food, water or medical care.

 Australians remaining in Yemen should depart immediately.
 If the limited departure options have delayed your exit from Yemen, you should take shelter in a safe place, adopt a low profile and explore all available options to leave.
 Due to the ongoing conflict, you should take advice from local authorities or competent security experts before seeking to depart Yemen by road.

 The Australian Government is no longer able to provide practical consular assistance in Yemen.
 Due to security concerns, Australian officials have been instructed not to travel to Yemen until further notice.
 Both the US and UK governments have withdrawn all diplomatic staff and suspended the operations of their Embassies in Yemen.